 The ideas which have their origin in the affections of our muscular frame much less frequently delude us than those of vision or of hearing.
-In fact, those modifications of the sense of external resistance, which bear reference to our muscular contractions, (whence are derived all our notions of hardness, softness, roughness, smoothness, solidity, liquidity, &c.) afford the very means by which we ascertain whether an apparition is true or false.
-When Macbeth sees the air-drawn dagger before his eyes, and finds that it does not resist the muscular contractions of his fingers, or, in less formal metaphysical language, that it cludes his grasp, he asks in amazement,
+In fact, those modifications of the sense of external resistance, which bear reference to our muscular contractions, (whence are derived all our notions of hardness, softness, roughness, smoothness, solidity, liquidity, &c.) often (but certainly not always) afford the very means by which we ascertain whether an apparition is true or false.
+When Macbeth sees the air-drawn dagger before his eyes, and finds that it does not resist the muscular contractions of his fingers, or, in less formal metaphysical language, that it eludes his grasp, he asks in amasement,-